Last Updated on February 17, 2025

-Radiographs are also called or roentgenographs named after the discoverer of X-rays, Wilhelm Röntgen.
+Radiographs are also called roentgenographs named after the discoverer of X-rays, Wilhelm Röntgen.
 Radiographs are produced by transmitting X-rays through a patient.
 Rontgen discovered X-rays in 1895 and received the first Nobel Prize in Physics for their discovery in 1901.
+The x-ray is a very common term used for radiographs.

 In the conventional film-screen radiography, an X-ray machine tube generates a beam of X-rays, aimed at the part of the patient to be radiographed.